MOZI-AI/scheme2csv/README.md

-# Annotation service scheme to CSV parser
+# Scheme to CSV parser

-A python script scm2csv.py accepts the scheme result of the annotation service and parses it into both CSV and Excel formats which can be used to do further data processing.
+A python script scm2csv.py accepts the scheme result of the annotation service and parses it to CSV and generate a summary json for the counts.